This page is dedicated to providing more information on the most commonly asked questions about the New Energy Tech Consumer Code program.

 The NETCC has been authorised by the Australian Competition and Consumer Commission (ACCC) and seeks to raise consumer protection standards in the renewable energy sector, strengthen consumer confidence when purchasing New Energy Tech, and encourage innovation within the industry.

-A NET Approved Seller is a business that provides new energy tech products, systems and services to residential and small-business customers and that has successfully demonstrated to the Code Administrator that they have the processes and procedures in place to ensure ongoing compliance with the standards outlined by the NETCC.
+A New Energy Tech Approved Seller, or simply Approved Seller, is a business that provides new energy tech products, systems and services to residential and small-business customers and that has successfully demonstrated to the Code Administrator that they have the processes and procedures in place to ensure ongoing compliance with the standards outlined by the NETCC.

 To remain on the program, Approved Sellers are required to uphold the standards of the NETCC in all their interactions with consumers.